Detailed Bio

 Once A Keyboard Player All Ways A Keyboard Player

 Up and until his college years (and before meeting Bo) Dennis was strictly a keyboardist.
 Signs of his versatility on piano must have been already showing.
 While still just a student he caught the attention of a few of the renowned artists who came to perform concerts at Miami.
 (ANDRE PREVIN, FERRANT AND TEICHER; who invited Dennis to play for them.
-We’ll have to tell the backstory for each of those “concerts” another time).
+We’ll have to tell the backstory for each of those “encounters of the musical kind” … another time … meanwhile …

-It was ROGER WILLIAMS, (yet another famed pianist who heard him play and was so impressed with his potential), who told his teachers, “HE SHOULD GO ON TO JULLIARD”.
-Unable to find funding (or support from family) to attend that prestigious school; Dennis decided to intensify his music studies while at Miami University, (where he was majoring in Industrial Tech).
+It was ROGER WILLIAMS who was impressed with his potential … told his teachers … “HE SHOULD GO ON TO JULLIARD”.
+Dennis was unable to find funding … nor support from family … to attend that prestigious school.
+Student-Dennis decided to intensify his music studies while at Miami University, (where he was majoring in Industrial Tech).

 But, back to when Dennis first had to learn all things Hammond, so to speak.
 It started for him during his days at Miami.
 That’s when he found himself to be a music student but without a musical instrument.
 This time keyboard student without a keyboard.
 Then he went to work at WILLIS MUSIC STORE (in nearby Cincinnati) where he fortuitously found out they needed someone to DEMONSTRATE KEYBOARDS!
 How fortunate, too, that while at Willis he not only gained a great deal of practical piano playing, but also learned a lot about organ playing.
 He quickly learned how to handle different keyboards and in different settings, too (read: clubs, churches or synagogues).
 Another vital lesson learned?
 On-the-job-training meant getting paid to practice = getting paid to play.
 But, there was never enough time to earn full tuition and without funds he was forced to give up college.